 Men and women of all ages use alcohol.
 Because the heavy consumption of alcohol is so prevalent, it may be difficult to identify an addiction.
 Additionally, many people develop an addiction because of their genetics.
 Although you might think alcohol is only causing life struggle, it also affects you cognitively.
 Therefore, if you’re concerned about alcohol addiction, you should be asking how does alcohol affect the brain.

 Learn more about alcohol addiction treatment.
 Call us today at 866.957.7885.

 Many people experience regular problems when binge drinking.
 Ultimately, this leads to memory loss and blackouts.
 Typically, blackouts occur when people drink excessively in a short period of time.
 Overall, women are more vulnerable to these forms of memory loss than men.

 However, both men and women have difficulty with learning and memory when they’ve been drinking excessively for long periods of time.
 Various issues that arise during blackout drinking include:

+How does alcohol affect the brain?
+The answer is alarming.
 Don’t wait another day to get the necessary help.
-Call us today at 866-957-7885 to transform your life.
+Contact San Antonio Recovery Center online or call 866.957.7885 to transform your life.